Beny Alagem: Career

 Alagem founded Packard Bell, a personal computer manufacturer, in 1986.
-He served as its chief executive and president until 1998, when he resigned after he disagreed with NEC and Groupe Bull, the two other main shareholders.
+He was its chief executive and president until 1998, when he resigned after he disagreed with NEC and Groupe Bull, the two other main shareholders.
 In January 1999, he acquired the rights to the AST Research name from Samsung.

 Plate.
 Monument "The Tel Aviv foundation".
 Tel Aviv.
 Israel.

-Alagem serves as the chairman of the Alagem Capital Group, an asset management firm headquartered in Beverly Hills, California.
-In December 2003, Alagem purchased the Beverly Hilton Hotel from entertainer Merv Griffin for US$130 million through Oasis West Realty LLC, where he serves as chief executive officer.
+Alagem is the chairman of the Alagem Capital Group, an asset management firm headquartered in Beverly Hills, California.
+In December 2003, Alagem purchased the Beverly Hilton Hotel from entertainer Merv Griffin for US$130 million through Oasis West Realty LLC, where he is chief executive officer.
 He proceeded to renovate it for an extra US$90 million.
 He oversaw the development of the Beverly Hills Waldorf Astoria with Guggenheim Partners, which was dedicated in 2017.
 Designed by the architectural firm Gensler, it is adjacent to the Beverly Hilton Hotel.
 The Waldorf Astoria Beverly Hills was the first new luxury hotel for the brand on the West Coast.

 Philanthropy

 Alagem was appointed an honorary ambassador of the City of Tel Aviv in 1995.
-He serves as an honorary member of the board of directors of the Israeli-American Council (IAC).
+He is an honorary member of the board of directors of the Israeli-American Council (IAC).
 Indeed, he has been described by The Jewish Daily Forward as one of the "major donors" to the IAC.
 For example, he underwrote the entire cost of the Council Leadership Gala on March 11, 2012.
-He also serves on the advisory board of the American Friends of The Citizens' Empowerment Center in Israel, a non-profit organization headquartered in Beverly Hills which promotes peace in Israel through research and education.
+He also is on the advisory board of the American Friends of The Citizens' Empowerment Center in Israel, a non-profit organization headquartered in Beverly Hills which promotes peace in Israel through research and education.

 In 2004, Alagem held a fundraiser for the March of the Living, a non-profit organization which annual funds trips for 18,000 students to see the horror of the Auschwitz concentration camp, followed by trip to Israel on Independence Day.
 The event, which took place at the Beverly Hilton Hotel and was attended by Governor Arnold Schwarzenegger and Israeli ministers Ehud Olmert and Avraham Hirschenson, raised US$1 million.

 Alagem co-chaired a fundraiser for the Friends of the Israel Defense Forces at the Beverly Hilton Hotel on December 17, 2009.
 It raised US$5.2 million for the Israel Defense Forces.

 Alagem was the recipient of the Philanthropic Leadership Award from the board of governors of the Cedars-Sinai Medical Center in 2016.